 The Statement of Accounts contains estimated figures that are based on assumptions made by the Council about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
-However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates
+However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.

-The items in the Net Assets Statement at 31 March 2021 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Net Assets Statement at 31 March 2023 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Item Uncertainties Effect if actual results differ from assumptions Actuarial present .value of promised retirement benefits (Note 19) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+ltem Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits (Note 19) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance, a 0.5% increase in the discount rate assumption would result in a decrease in the pension liability of approximately £185m.
-A 0.5% increase in assumed earnings inflation would increase the value of liabilities by approximately £10m, and a one-year increase in assumed life expectancy would increase the liability by around 3 to 5%.
-Private equity/infrastructure Private equity/infrastructure investments are valued at fair value in accordance with British Venture Capital Association guidelines.
+For instance, a 0.1% p/a decrease in the discount rate assumption would result in an increase in the pension liability of approximately £24m.
+A 0.1% increase in Pension Increase Rate (CPI) would increase the value of liabilities by approximately £23m, and a one- year increase in assumed life expectancy would increase the liability by around 4% (c. £55m).
+Private equity / infrastructure / private debt Private equity/infrastructure/private debt investments are valued based on the latest available information, updated for movements in cash where relevant.
 These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-The total private equity/infrastructure investments in the financial statements are £81m.
+The total private equity/infrastructure/private debt investments in the financial statements are £116m.
 There is a risk that this investment may be under- or overstated in the accounts.
-Effect of Coronavirus pandemic on investment Due to the uncertainties in the financial markets caused by the current Coronavirus pandemic, there is an increased risk that the valuation There is a risk that this investment may be under- or overstated in the accounts.
-The Fund's investment advisors estimate this